Ohio Harness Racing Hall of Fame

 Year of Induction: 2020

-Virgil Morgan, Jr. is not just one of the greatest trainers in the Buckeye State, he is one of the greatest trainers in the Midwest and in North America.
+Virgil Morgan Jr. is not just one of the greatest trainers in Ohio, he is one of the greatest trainers in the Midwest and in North America.

 Image of Anthony Morgan